-These rules will be used at the National Tournament beginning in 2020.
+These rules will be used at the National Tournament.
 These rules are required for any district tournament whose debate events are held online.
 If a district tournament does not state otherwise, these guidelines will govern their contest.
+Districts may choose to use the Previous Guidelines for Use of Internet-Enabled Devices in Extemporaneous Speaking provided they notify their district 60 days in advance.

 - A. Preparation: As soon as a question is chosen, the contestant will prepare a speech without consultation and without references to prepared notes.
 Students may consult published books, magazines, newspapers and journals or articles, including internet enabled devices either used in the draw or those materials published from internet sources, provided: - 1.
 They are originals or copies of whole pages. - 2.
 Provided those originals or copies are uncut. - 3.
-There is no written material on that original or copy other than citation information. - 4.
-Topical index without annotation may be present.
+There is no written material on that original or copy other than citation information.

-- 5. Files stored either on a computer or electronic device hard drive or cloud storage system.
+- 4. Topical index without annotation may be present. - 5.
+Files stored either on a computer or electronic device hard drive or cloud storage system.
 All files in this format must meet the same guidelines as printed sources. - 6.
 Active research from the internet during the round that meets the established criteria found in the "Guidelines for Use of Internet Enabled Devices." - B. No other material will be allowed in the Extemp prep room other than stated above.
 Extemp speeches, handbooks, briefs and outlines, including those stored on cloud storage systems or published on websites created for that purpose, are prohibited from the Extemp prep room.
 Students may not use the internet to gain help from coaches, other students, or any person, such that it would prevent the speech from being the original work of the competitor.
 Students are prohibited from accessing outlines and speeches that have been written prior to their draw time.
 Underlining or highlighting in Extemp will be allowed if done in only one color on each article or copy.
 Electronic device use must comply with the "Guidelines for Use of Internet-Enabled Devices in Debate Events."
 Printed copies of information from online computer services may be used.
 Electronically retrieved evidence used in any Association Extemp competition must conform to the same citation standards as evidence used in debate events as described on p.
 27 of the Unified Manual.